Included in Series

 Each lesson can be completed in one or more periods and includes videos that feature leading experts.
 You do not need to use the entire collection; feel free to select what suits your classroom needs.

 “The focus on having students clarify their own values regarding historical, national, and global issues is like nothing else I’ve seen before.
-Students find the materials engaging and I know I won’t go wrong with using the Choices Program.” – Mischell, HS History and Geography Teacher, AK
+Students find the materials engaging and I know I won’t go wrong with using the Choices Program.” – Mischell, History and Geography Teacher, Alaska

 LESSONS